bobthebuilder4life/web-auto-cliker/README.md

 This is going to be the bookmark method.

-(this is a lil more advanced version of https://github.com/sparemind web auto clicker, i just wanted to work on it a lil, shoutout to him for the original source code!)
+(this is a remake of https://github.com/sparemind web auto clicker, i just wanted to work on it a lil, shoutout to him for the original source code!)

 [Screen recording 2026-05-07 11.30.39.webm](https://github.com/user-attachments/assets/b02fba72-4566-489d-98a0-754d4df6f239)